Rook’s Nest Academy SEND Information Report 2020-21

 How will the curriculum be matched to my child’s needs?

 - All teachers use quality first teaching strategies.
 These include differentiation of work, varied stimuli, resources and visual aids.
+Work is marked showing an indication of the support a child has required.

 - Support Assistants are in every class each morning for Literacy and Numeracy.
 Additional intervention takes place in groups or individually to meet needs of the child or focus group.

-- Some children with special educational needs can be given additional dispensations to enable them to participate in official tests.
+- Some children with special educational needs can be given additional dispensations to enable them to not participate in official tests.
 The Academy will apply for this special dispensation as and when it is appropriate.

 How is the decision made about how much support my child will get?